 Inhaling toxic substances

-So how do you make sure that lung cancer doesn’t effect you?
-Well that’s simple, you just need to give up smoking.
-Even if you have been smoking for years and you are already finding that health related problems are affecting you, the body is a very clever thing and will start to heal itself after you have given up.
+So how do you make sure that lung cancer doesn’t affect you?
+Well, that’s simple, you just need to give up smoking.
+Even if you have been smoking for years and you are already finding that health-related problems are affecting you, the body is a very clever thing and will start to heal itself after you have given up.
 Many people find they have chest pain and hacking coughs after they give up smoking.
 This is simply your body expelling all the toxins and bad elements in your body so that it can start to regenerate and become healthier.
-It is never to late to give up smoking, especially when it can have such a huge impact on your future and how much longer you are going to live.
+It is never too late to give up smoking, especially when it can have such a huge impact on your future and how much longer you are going to live.